Probabilistic deconstruction of a theory of gravity, Part I: flat space: Stochastic process in JT gravity

-Specifically, we propose to extract positive joint distributions $p_{T_2, T_1}(x_2, x_1)$, $p_{T_3, T_2, T_1}(x_3, x_2, x_1),\dotsc$, for ordered times $T_1 \leq T_2 \leq T_3 \leq \cdots$ from leading saddle-point evaluations of total integrals of corresponding joint quantum distributions $q_{T_2, T_1}(x_2, x_1)$, $q_{T_3, T_2, T_1}(x_3, x_2, x_1),\dotsc$\be \int \calD x_1\dots\calD x_n\, q_{T_n,\dotsc T_1}(x_n,\dotsc, x_1)\underset{\text{leading sadd. pt. eval.}}{\approx} \int \calD x_1\dots\calD x_n\, p_{T_n,\dotsc T_1}(x_n,\dotsc, x_1). \ee The $p^{(n)}\equiv p_{T_n,\dotsc,T_1}(x_n,\dotsc, x_1)$ defined as such are guaranteed to be positive, essentially because in the leading saddle-point approximation an integral is evaluated along a path of constant phase for the integrand.
+Specifically, we propose to extract positive joint distributions $p_{T_2, T_1}(dx_2, dx_1)$, $p_{T_3, T_2, T_1}(dx_3, dx_2, dx_1),\dotsc$, for ordered times $T_1 \leq T_2 \leq T_3 \leq \cdots$ from leading saddle-point evaluations of total integrals of corresponding joint quantum distributions $q_{T_2, T_1}(dx_2, dx_1)$, $q_{T_3, T_2, T_1}(dx_3, dx_2, dx_1),\dotsc$: \be \int_{x_1,\dotsc, x_n} q_{T_n,\dotsc T_1}(dx_n,\dotsc, dx_1)\underset{\text{leading sadd. pt. eval.}}{\approx} \int_{x_1,\dotsc,x_n} p_{T_n,\dotsc T_1}(dx_n,\dotsc, dx_1). \ee The $p^{(n)}\equiv p_{T_n,\dotsc,T_1}(dx_n,\dotsc, dx_1)$ defined as such are guaranteed to be positive, essentially because in the leading saddle-point approximation an integral is evaluated along a path of constant phase for the integrand.
 It is also evident that they integrate to $1$ by construction, and inherit marginalization relations.
 Thus they are bona fide probability distributions which define a classical stochastic process in the target space of $X$.
 We note this procedure for extracting a classical stochastic process from joint quantum distributions (or EVPP's) is quite general, and can be expected to apply broadly to observables of quantum systems in the classical limit.
-In the next section, we will see it working in a concrete scenario.
+In the next section, we will apply it in a concrete scenario.